2015 Summer School of Scientific Communication: Publishing Research for Multidisciplinary Audiences

 ECTS points: 4

 There is no registration fee.
-The participants are expected to cover the cost of travel and accommodation in Split.
+The participants are expected to cover the cost of travel to and accommodation in Split.

 Prof Ana Marušić, MD, PhD, Editor in Chief, Journal of Global Health, University of Split School of Medicine, Split, Croatia